aammya8/cse15l-lab-reports/lab-report-3.md

 **PART 1: COPYING A DIRECTORY TO A REMOTE SERVER USING SSH**

 There are a few different syntax to use the `scp -r` command.
-To copy over everything in your local directory (not just all the files you see with `ls' but all the files in `.git' as well), use:  `scp -r .
-USERNAME@ieng6.ucsd.edu:~/DIRECTORY_NAME`, where
+To copy over everything in your local directory (not just all the files you see with `ls' but all the files in `.git' as well), use the following syntax, with your CSE15L account username in place of USERNAME, and the name of the directory you want to copy in place of DIRECTORY_NAME:

+`scp -r .
+USERNAME@ieng6.ucsd.edu:~/DIRECTORY_NAME`